Custom questions can do more bad than good to your brand tracking strategy. Find out what to do instead to get the most

 These custom questions may distract you from your priorities and you end up tracking vanity metrics that fall outside of your scope.
-When you look back at your brand progress over time, you soon discover that you cannot see from these custom questions how your marketing activities have impacted your brand.
+When you look back at your brand progress over time, you soon discover that these custom questions don't show how your marketing activities have impacted your brand.
 Instead, you see individual sets of data that won’t help you grow your brand.

 It is more worthwhile to focus on the 4 main brand KPIs: unaided brand awareness, aided brand awareness, brand consideration, and brand associations.
 With these KPIs, you can set focused goals, for example, increasing unaided brand awareness over the next 18 months.

 By focusing on a select few brand KPIs, you can leverage the power of an audience filter to understand how your brand performs with certain audiences - even niche audiences.
 Say you discover that brand consideration for your brand is 20% in the UK.
 You can go more in-depth by looking at brand consideration for women only - you find out its 25%.
 Wow!
 That’s a big change.

 What about going deeper again?
 Keep the filter set to women but this time specify women who live in London to learn if this audience is more keen to use your brand.
 40% brand consideration?!
 You have great insights there!

 By exploring multiple combinations of audiences based on data from important KPIs, you can get more actionable insights than you would from a typical custom question.
 In the case of the example we have given, you could decide to target women in London rather than women in general for better results.

 Also, there is a chance that your custom question may be so specific that the number of responses you do collect would be insignificant.
 If you survey 1,000 respondents and only 20 of those respond the way you wanted for that question, the result is statistically speaking useless.